blocknetdx/api-docs/source/includes/_hydra.md

 ### eth_subscribe

 Starts a subscription (on WebSockets / IPC / TCP transports) to a particular event.
-For every event that matches the subscription a JSON-RPC notification with event details and subscription ID will be sent to a client. **(WIP)**
+For every event that matches the subscription a JSON-RPC notification with event details and subscription ID will be sent to a client.

 #### Request Parameters